A fun treat for adults and kids alike, eat some Halloween dessert brownies with eyeballs on them!

 A topping of crumbled Oreo cookies made for a nice crunchy topping plus gave the Monster Brownies an appropriately monstrous appearance, especially when we added a couple of of candy googly eyes to each brownie.

 Perfect for kids (our two boys have been asking non-stop when they can have the Monster Brownies!
 “Are you done taking pictures?
 Can we have them NOOOOW?”) or as a fun treat to take to an adult Halloween party!
-We hope these Halloween Oreo Monster Brownies will bring a spooky edge to your next Halloween party!
+We hope these Halloween Oreo Monster Brownies will bring a spooky edge to your next Halloween dessert and party!

 Want a drink to go along with these?
 Try our Bourbon Butterbeer for an adult take on a classic magical drink!